 As summer approaches, it’s a good time to start thinking about adding fly control solutions to your nutrition program.
 No matter how much you don’t want to deal with pesky flies, they simply won’t disappear on their own.

-Ignoring the problem can have a significant economic impact and can adversely affect your animals’ health.
+Ignoring the problem can have a significant impact on both your herd’s health and your operation’s finances.
 Fly counts of 200 flies per animal will require a systematic plan to eradicate the infestation.

 Having a good understanding of the different types of flies can help you get started.
-While there is no one single way to deal with fly control, it’s good to tackle the issue with a multifaceted approach.
+While there is no one single way to deal with fly control, the best strategy is to tackle the issue with a multifaceted approach.

-When it comes time to start budgeting for your fly control program, plan to spend most of your budget in April, May, and June in order to be proactive.
+When budgeting for your fly control program, plan to proactively spend most of your budget in April, May, and June.

-Whether you’re dealing with feedlot, cow calf, dairy cattle, or swine operation, the first step to any fly control program is to clean up areas where your livestock congregate and where flies breed.
+Whether you’re dealing with feedlot, cow calf, dairy cattle, or a swine operation, the first step to any fly control program is to clean up areas where your livestock congregate — and where flies likely breed.

 Removing stock-piled manure or spilled feed and silage on a weekly basis is a simple preventative measure that will help keep flies from becoming a problem for your animals.

-It’s also a good idea to cut or mow vegetation to less than 5 inches to prevent those pesky flies from overtaking your livestock.
+It’s also a good idea to cut or mow vegetation to less than five inches to prevent flies from overtaking your livestock.

 While cleaning is the first step to a good fly control program, there are many other ways to deal with the issue.
 Incorporating feed additives is a smart and effective way to curb fly infestations.

-Start including fly control additives in your feeding program early in the spring, usually about 30 days before the average daily temperature reaches 65 degrees or when flies begin to appear.
+Start including fly control additives in your feeding program early in the spring, usually about 30 days before the average daily temperature reaches 65℉ or when flies begin to appear.

-Both are particularly effective to help control face and horn flies.
-It is recommended that if you are considering using either type of additive, check to ensure that these products are also labeled as being effective against stable flies and house flies.
+Both are particularly effective in controlling face and horn flies.
+If you are considering using either type of additive, check to ensure that these products are also labeled as being effective against stable flies and house flies.

 Diflubenzuron works by interrupting a fly’s life cycle instead of killing it outright.
 It targets a fly’s ability to develop an exoskeleton, which means they’re not able to survive into adulthood.

 Some farmers have found success by adding garlic to their loose mineral or tubs to help repel flies.
-The research on this strategy is still being developed, but early results look promising.
+While research on this strategy is still being developed, early results look promising.

-Unlike IGR or larvicide, Garlic is not preventing or killing flies; rather functioning as a repellent.
+Unlike IGR or larvicide, garlic does not prevent or kill flies; instead, it functions as a natural repellent.
 As with all fly control programs, it’s best to use garlic in conjunction with other fly control measures such as fly tags and pour-on insecticides.